Tax Write-Offs In Different Leagues

 Used incorrectly, they trigger audits, penalties, and back taxes.

-The difference between smart write-offs and illegal deductions is documentation, intent, and business purpose.
+The difference between smart write-offs and illegal deductions is documentation, intent, and purpose.

 Related Terms